 Business growth is driven by new sales, large orders coming through the door, and big, new commercial clients that can hurt your cash flow.
-Increased demand is not always in the forecast, causing working capital requirements to grow while not in the budget.
-In previous cash flow blogs, we have discussed other problems and solutions relating to business cash flow.
+However, increased demand is not always in the forecast.
+Therefore, causing working capital requirements to grow while not being in the budget.
+In previous cash flow blogs, we have also discussed other problems and solutions relating to business cash flow.

-This blog deals with all the cash flow issues that come with hyper-growth.
+Hence, this blog deals with all the cash flow issues that come with hyper-growth.
 If your business is experiencing record sales growth but has limited resources to deliver your products or services, Bankers Factoring can help.
-Safely fund sales growth by selling your invoices to Bankers Factoring.
+So safely fund sales growth by selling your invoices to Bankers Factoring.

 Bankers Factoring invoice factoring and PO funding solutions quickly help businesses with cash flow problems.
-Typical cash flow problems and solutions are standard, depending on your business model.
-When you experience sales growth, we have found three main problems hurting your cash flow.
+Typical cash flow problems and solutions happen, depending on your business model.
+So when you experience sales growth, we have found three main problems hurting your cash flow.

-Sales made business-to-business (B2B) or business-to-government (B2G) typically has payment terms of 60-days or more.
-When our clients have to wait for payment on their delivered products and services for three months, they run out of cash.
-This is caused by a gap in the payable period cycles and the receivables period cycles.
+Sales made business-to-business (B2B) or business-to-government (B2G) typically have payment terms of 45 days or more.
+Thus, when our clients must wait for payment on their delivered products and services for three months, they run out of cash.
+This is caused by a gap in the payable and receivables period cycles.
 More importantly, this gap only accelerates and multiplies more rapidly in hyper-growth phases.

-For example, you deliver a $100,000 order to your customer with 90-day terms, and you have to cover $70,000 of expenses each month.
-If your business has to wait for 90-days to receive payment and no other payments are received, then you need cash funding from invoice or A/R factoring.
-Timing the cash flow is essential as you can expect to receive payments at either the front or back end of the month.
+For example, you deliver a $100,000 order to your customer with 90-day terms and must cover $70,000 of expenses each month.
+But if your business has to wait for 90 days to receive payment and no other payments are received, then you need cash funding from invoice or A/R factoring.
+Moreover, timing the cash flow is essential as you can expect to receive payments at either the front or back end of the month.

 A simple cash flow forecast model can demonstrate your net cash position.
-To understand your cash flow, create a model with your sales, expenses, and receivables on a projected monthly basis.
-Ensuring your collections match your expenses is crucial if you are just surviving month to month.
+Thus, to understand your cash flow, create a model with your sales, expenses, and receivables on a projected monthly basis.
+Moreover, ensuring your collections match your expenses is crucial if you survive month to month.
 Below is an example model: